 Not to delve too deep into the science, but in brief, the geothermal area was created from volcanic activity working just below the ground; pressure eventually builds and the result is a powerful upward jet of boiling water and steam and we get our perfect action shot!

-The Great Geysir is been pretty much dormant for nearly a century now, but Strokkur is your old dependant, shooting a stream of water into the air every few minutes, so if you hang about long enough you’ll be able to catch at least a dozen eruptions.
+The Great Geysir is been pretty much dormant for nearly a century now, but Strokkur is your old dependent, shooting a stream of water into the air every few minutes, so if you hang about long enough you’ll be able to catch at least a dozen eruptions.

 Stop Three: Gullfoss